Penglipuran Village

 June 26, 2025Ulun Danu Batur Temple: The Complete Guide to Visiting the Holy Shrine in Kintamani

-In the heart of the Kintamani mountains, stands the Ulun Danu Batur Temple — one of the most revered sacred temples in Bali.
-This temple is not just a place of worship; it is a symbol of Bali’s spiritual, historical, and natural beauty that is integrated in one place.
-From the misty peak, visitors can watch the stunning panorama of Mount Batur and Lake Batur.
+In the heart of the Kintamani mountains stands the Ulun Danu Batur Temple, which ranks among the most revered sacred temples in Bali.
+In fact, this temple does not simply serve as a place of worship.
+Instead, it represents a perfect symbol of Bali’s spiritual, historical, and natural beauty.
+Consequently, visitors can admire the stunning panorama of Mount Batur and Lake Batur directly from the misty mountain peak.

-This guide will help you plan your visit completely: from history, ticket prices, opening hours, dress code, to the best tips to make your experience at Batur Temple Kintamani truly unforgettable.
+This comprehensive guide will help you plan your visit from start to finish.
+Specifically, we will discuss its rich history, ticket prices, opening hours, and sacred dress code.
+In addition, we will share the best travel tips to make your experience at Batur Temple Kintamani truly unforgettable.

 A Brief History of Ulun Danu Batur Temple

-At first, this temple stood on the shore of Lake Batur, precisely at the base of the caldera of Mount Batur.
-However, in 1926 the devastating eruption of Mount Batur destroyed almost the entire surrounding area.
-One miracle of this event occurred: one of the temple’s main buildings remained untouched in the midst of hot lava.
-From this Event, it is believed to be a proof of the spiritual power of the temple.
+Originally, this temple stood on the scenic shores of Lake Batur.
+This location sat precisely at the base of the Mount Batur caldera.
+However, a devastating eruption of Mount Batur destroyed almost the entire surrounding area in 1926.
+During this disaster, one miraculous event occurred.
+The hot flowing lava left one of the temple’s main shrines completely untouched.
+Consequently, local worshippers believed this event proved the immense spiritual power of the temple.

-Today, Batur Temple Kintamani has nine temple complexes and is included in the ranks of the world’s kahyangan.
-Kahyangan jagat are the nine main temples that guard spiritual balance in Bali.
-The temple also has a central role in the traditional irrigation system of subak which has been recognized by UNESCO as a World Cultural Heritage.
+Furthermore, Batur Temple Kintamani now houses nine distinct temple complexes.
+Consequently, the site ranks among the supreme *kahyangan jagat* temples.
+These nine main temples actively guard the spiritual balance of Bali.
+Additionally, the temple plays a central role in managing the *subak* traditional irrigation system.
+Notably, UNESCO recognizes this unique cultural system as a World Cultural Heritage.

 Explore other attractions in Kintamani: